Guide B-228

 Brucellosis was once a devastating disease that was very common in the U.S. A federal eradication program, conducted by the USDA, to eliminate the disease in cattle has been very successful, and cattle brucellosis is now limited to the greater Yellowstone area.
 The disease in cattle is caused by the bacterium Brucella abortus, resulting in abortion in cows and infertility in bulls, and is a zoonotic disease that can cause undulant fever in humans.
 The bacterium can be present in fetal fluids, milk, and semen.
 Many strains of brucellosis are present in the U.S., and multiple species of animals are affected, such as cattle, sheep, goats, swine, dogs, and wildlife, with some cross-species contamination occurring.

 A high rate of abortion may occur in susceptible herds.
 The occurrence of abortion is dependent on when in gestation the dam is exposed to the bacterium.
 Cows infected at service abort after an average of 225 days, whereas those infected at seven months of gestation abort about 50 days later.
-In fully susceptible herds, abortion rates vary from 30 to 70 percent, but may be lower in chronically infected herds.
+In fully susceptible herds, abortion rates vary from 30% to 70%, but may be lower in chronically infected herds.
 Weak, full-term calves that die shortly after birth are sometimes seen.
 Bulls that are exposed to the disease or vaccine may develop inflammation of the testicles or seminal vesicles, resulting in infertility.

 Many tests are available to help diagnose brucellosis.
 Sample submission may include the fetus, membranes, and blood from the dam.
 This disease is easily transmitted to humans, and the use of personal protective equipment is highly recommended.
 The disease can be controlled with good biosecurity practices and vaccination of females less than twelve months of age.
 Vaccination for brucellosis may only be performed by a licensed, accredited veterinarian.
 Some states require a negative test before cattle are allowed to enter the state.